Curry Curriculum and Program Review Committee (CCPRC)

 - Visit our resource bank of ideas for how to create sound objectives, infuse diversity, create good metrics, and make good use of technology.

-- For additional resources and guidelines when preparing a program or new course for review please visit the joinable Collab site Curriculum Rev Resources.
+- For additional resources and guidelines when preparing a program or new course for review please visit the joinable Canvas site Curriculum Rev Resources.

 What Particular Materials Should be Sent to CCPRC?